 Course ObjectiveAfter completing this practical, the students will be able to build in a

-short time a prototype of a safety-critical embedded system, and
+short time a prototype of a safety-critical embedded system and

 produce all the needed artifacts, such as: system requirements

-specification, safety and risk analysis, design, code, test plans and
+specifications, safety and risk analysis, design, code, test plans and

 test reports and a post-mortem analysis.

 Course ContentThis project creates a "playground" where students can experiment with

 different testing techniques they learned during the Software Testing